 To achieve a good accuracy with wall functions place the first cell of the mesh in the logarithmic region (30 < \(y^+\) < 300).

-Full Resolution: In this case, no functions are used and the flow profile is completely resolved.
-The mesh has to fulfill certain criteria and should be particularly of high resolution in the near-wall regions.
+Full Resolution: In this case, the mesh has to fulfill certain criteria and should be particularly of high resolution in the near-wall regions.
 This boundary condition provides modelling for the viscous and inertial sublayers

 For explicit resolution near the wall region, the first cell should lie in the laminar sub-layer region (\(y^+\) < 1).
 Such a wall is referred to as fully resolved.